Lectionary Bible Studies and Sermons

 God reveals his age-long purpose in Jesus.
 16:25-27

-Paul concludes his letter to the Romans in chapters 15:14-16:27.
-In this section he speaks of his intended visit to the church, his Gentile mission strategy and his hoped-for mission to Spain.
-He then requests prayer, gives personal greetings, warns against false teachers and adds a written postscript, concluding with a doxology in v25-27, which verses are our passage for study.
+Paul concludes his letter to the Romans in 15:14-16:27.
+In this passage he speaks of his intended visit to the church, his Gentile mission strategy and his hoped-for mission to Spain.
+He requests prayer, gives personal greetings, warns against false teachers and adds a written postscript.
+Finally, he concludes with a doxology in v25-27, which verses serve as our passage for study.

 The passage